Average Radios by a Below Average Guy

 But at this point, it’s build it or don’t have it.
 As they say in the commercial, we’re not going anywhere for a while, and it beats watching the news.

 You can follow the incremental progress (if you can call it that) under the BLOG header at the top of this page.
+You can skip to Day 330 for summary of this torturous journey.

 Latest from the Blog